Lifecycle Hooks

 import { createLeader } from 'svelte-adapter-uws-extensions/redis/leader';

-import { configureCron } from 'svelte-realtime/server';
+import { configureCron, setBus } from 'svelte-realtime/server';

 let leader;